Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Model

 From Eq.~\eqref{Hamiltonian} and Eq.~\eqref{JumpOp}, we see that as a result of interference effects, both the coherent interaction and the collective dissipation terms depend strongly on the positions of the emitters.
 Only in a perfectly ordered array, for example with $z_j= j \times \lambda_0$, where $\lambda_0=2\pi/k_0$ is the wavelength of the emitted photons, all the phase factors drop out and we recover the usual master equation for Dicke superradiance with $H=0$ and homogeneous jump operators $J_{\text{R}}=J_{\text{L}}= \sum_{j} \sigma_{j}^{-}$.
 In the following, we are interested in disordered configurations where the atoms are offset from the ideal periodic array by an amount $\delta_j$, i.e.,

 In our study, the offset phases $\xi_{j} = k_{0} \delta_{j}$ are randomly chosen from a uniform distribution in the interval $ [-\Theta/2, \Theta/2)$, such that $\Theta$ quantifies the degree of disorder.
+Note that for this configuration, neighboring atoms can overlap when $\Theta > 2\pi$ and in the limit $\Theta \rightarrow \infty$ we recover a fully homogeneous density distribution spatially.
+The dynamics is determined by the distribution of the relative propagation phases, $\Delta \xi_{ij}=(\xi_i-\xi_j)\mod 2\pi$, which obeys a wrapped triangular distribution (see the Supplemental Material \cite{SupMat}) and approaches a uniform distribution for any $\Theta = 2 n\pi$ with $n \in \mathbb{Z}_+$ and in the limit $\Theta\rightarrow \infty$.
 Additional simulations for an ensemble with Gaussian-distributed $\xi_j$ are performed for comparison, ensuring that the general conclusions do not depend on any specifics of the disorder.
+To connect the results to realistic platforms, in \cite{SupMat}, we also discuss the expected range of the disorder strength $\Theta$ for a representative set of experimental systems with atomic and solid-state emitters.

 Due to the bidirectional nature, by diagonalizing the decay rate matrix (see Appendix \ref{SecSingleExcitationUpperBound}), the master equation in Eq.~\eqref{ME0} can be equivalently written as